Bridgerton: Season 2

+Season 3

 In 2023, between seasons 2 and 3, Netflix rolled out a new, different method of counting viewership, which is to divide the number of hours watched by a show's runtime.
 The platform also expanded the measurement window from 28 days to 91 days.
 Under this new method of measurement, season 3 part 1, which had 220 minutes of runtime, received 45.05 million views in its first week, and then 25.3 million views in its second week, 11.6 million in its third, and 6.9 million in its fourth.
 After season 3 part 2 debuted (based on 480 minutes of runtime), the overall season received 28 million views that debut week, 16.5 million views the following week, 6.6 million views the third week, and 4 million the fourth.

 Season 3 part 1 recorded the show's biggest opening weekend to date with 165.2 million views (on 220 minutes of runtime).
 At the time, Season 3 also recorded the highest single weekly view count for any Netflix series, regardless of language, since Netflix started the list in June 2023.
-On July 2, 2024, Season 3 became Netflix's tenth biggest English-language series ever with 91.9 Million views so far.
+On July 2, 2024, Season 3 became Netflix's tenth biggest English-language series ever with 91.9 million views so far.
 As of January 1, 2025, Season 3 was sixth in Netflix's top-10 all-time list, for any language, with 846.5 million hours viewed/106 million views.

 Season 3 became the second most watched series on Netflix during the first half of 2024, with 92 million views.
 Season 3 has the second-highest viewing figures for streaming in 2024, with 11 billion minutes of watch time.
 According to Nielsen, Bridgerton was the most-streamed original series of 2024 with 21.42 billion minutes viewed, with Season 3 accounting for 56% of those views.

+Season 4

+Season 4 is the first installment in the franchise not to reach Netflix's all-time Top 10 most-watched shows within the platform's 91-day measurement window.
+Season 4 is estimated to have finished with 92–95 million views.